open-contracting/kingfisher-summarize/docs/database.rst

 Metadata
 --------

-These tables are created and populated by the :ref:`add-view` command.
+These tables are created and populated by the :ref:`add` command.

 selected_collections
 ~~~~~~~~~~~~~~~~~~~~

 This table contains the collection IDs that the user provided when creating the schema.

-If you need to change the collections to be summarized, delete the schema with the :ref:`delete-view` command and re-create it with the :ref:`add-view` command.
+If you need to change the collections to be summarized, delete the schema with the :ref:`delete` command and re-create it with the :ref:`add` command.
 This ensures that the schema's name reflects its contents.

 .. csv-table::
    :header-rows: 1